Coder1955Alpha/DDoS/README.md

-#DDoS
+DDoS

-Target list updated 03/05/2022 20:26UTC
+Target list updated 03/07/2022 22:446UTC

 For Ukraine!

+This DDoS script is designed for low impact on YOUR local network.
+Open and run it.
+Open a new browser window if you want to use the internet.

-For use with tor browser, or behind VPN.
+For use with tor browser, or behind VPN with Chrome or Firefox NOT OPERA.
-Simple javascript page to open pages for DDoS. # of open windws and duration open are selectable.
+Simple javascript page to open pages for DDoS. # of open windows and duration open are selectable. open the script in a new window.
+When you tell the script to START, it will open the number of tabs that you select (1-25).
+Each tab will remain open the number of seconds you set (1-30) then close, and a new tab with a new target will open.

 This is a work in progress.